 Things to do in Rotorua

 The luge in Rotorua is the first of it’s kind in the world, but what is it you might ask?
 It’s kind of like a toboggan with wheels and bicycle handlebars.
 You sit in it and speed down a mountain on a concrete track, through tunnels, and around sharp corners.
 Once you get the hang of the braking system, you’ll be flying down!

-I’ve been going on it since I was a child, sitting in front of my parents, and I love to see people try it for the first time, nervousness on their faces turning to absolute delight when they realise how much fun it is!
+I’ve been going on it since I was a child, sitting in front of my parents.
+It’s a great thing to do in Rotorua with kids!
+I love to see people try it for the first time, nervousness on their faces turning to absolute delight when they realise how much fun it is!